chmieladr/capture-the-flag-solutions/PW_CTF_DS_2024_2025/kasiski/solution.md

 Difficulty: Easy

 ### 1. Think about possible vulnerabilities of Vigenère's keys
-There are 3 keys:
+There are three keys:
 - max.
 3 chars
 - max.
 5 chars
 - max.
 5 chars
 That results in keys that are all either 1, 2, 3, 4 or 5 chars long.
 Let's find their least common multiple.
 > LCM(1, 2, 3, 4, 5) = 60

-Considering that we don't actually need to know each individual key, we can just find some workaround that will straight up decrypt the entire text.
-I've determined that LCM as it means our offset of each character will simply loop every 60 chars.
+Considering that we don't need to know each key, we can just find some workaround that will straight up decrypt the entire text.
+I've determined that LCM, as it means, our offset of each character will simply loop every 60 chars.

-### 2. Let's have a look at English alphabet
+### 2. Let's have a look at the English alphabet
 Source: `https://en.wikipedia.org/wiki/Letter_frequency`

-Now I simply have a look at every `60 * i + j` (where `0 < j < 59`) character and determine which one is the most frequent.
-According to the source provided above, it'll correspond to 'e'.
+Now I simply have a look at every `60 * i + j` (where `0 < j < 59`)
+character and determine which one is the most frequent.
+According to the source provided above, it'll correspond to 'e' letter.
 Offset is easily calculated by subtracting one alphabet index from another.

 ### 3. Offsets directory
 I personally saved all these offsets to a dictionary that I could later use to rewrite the encrypted text into a brand-new text that doesn't suffer from Vigenère's shenanigans anymore!

 ### 4. Look for either `pwopen` or `close` keyword to find the flag!
 My entire solution written in Python is available in `main.py` file.